-In this excerpt from her travel memoir, Lone Rider: The First British Woman to Motorcycle Around the World, Elspeth Beard takes an epic wipe out in rural India and discovers the power of the human community.
+In this exclusive excerpt for Outpost, Beard takes a serious wipe-out in rural India, and discovers the power of the human community.

 For the first time on my trip, I was in a hurry.
 Having spent a leisurely couple of weeks stopping off at every ruined temple and sight I wanted to visit on the way up to the Burmese border in the far north of Thailand, I was now on a deadline to get to Penang with enough time spare to make all the arrangements for my passage to India.
 Adherence to tight itineraries was a Western way of thinking that I’d already discovered didn’t work in Southeast Asia, where it was foolish to rely on ever being anywhere at any particular time.